deepjavalibrary/djl/docs/create_serving_ready_model.md

 - from jar files directly locate in `libs` folder
 - from compiled java .class file in `libs/classes` folder
 - DJL can compile .java files in `libs/classes` folder at runtime and load compiled class.

+Loading a Translator that is bundled with the model is **opt-in**, whether it ships as a `.jar`, as a `.class`, or as `.java` sources compiled at load time.
+Set `DJL_LOAD_BUNDLED_CLASSES=true` or `-Dai.djl.load_bundled_classes=true` when loading models from a trusted source.
+Without it, DJL ignores the bundled content and logs a message naming the flag.

-  Compiling sources at model-load time is **opt-in**: set `DJL_COMPILE_JAVA=true` or `-Dai.djl.compile_java=true` when loading models from a trusted source.
-Without it, a model that bundles `.java` sources fails to load with a message naming the flag.
-Shipping a precompiled `.class` or `.jar` instead needs no flag and is the recommended option.
+Compiling bundled `.java` sources is a **separate** opt-in: set `DJL_COMPILE_JAVA=true` or `-Dai.djl.compile_java=true`.
+Compiled output is still bundled content, so a model that ships sources needs **both** flags; a model that ships a precompiled `.class` or `.jar` needs only `DJL_LOAD_BUNDLED_CLASSES`.

+The alternative that needs no flag is to install the Translator on the application classpath and name it explicitly with the `translator` property in `serving.properties`.
+This is the recommended option, because a `className` is still resolved against the application classpath while bundled loading is disabled.

+Note that when no `translator` property is set, DJL has to read the bundled content to discover the class name.
+With bundled loading disabled there is nothing to discover, so DJL falls back to a default Translator for the model's `application` rather than failing.
+Set the `translator` property if you want an explicit failure instead of a fallback.

 ## Configure data processing based on standard Translator
 DJL provides several built-in Translator for well-know ML applications, such as `Image Classification`